 I’m not quite sure where July went.
-Feel the same way?
+Feeling the same way?
 August started out very hot, and with it came wicked storms in our neighbourhood.
 Thankfully, I harvested a bunch of my English lavender before the hail hit.
 So many of my plants were damaged!
 Good thing lavender is resilient, and I’m certain my plants will be just fine come next year.

 Every summer, my lavender garden seems to get bigger, which means our yard smells amazing.
 It helps keep the mosquitoes away, which is a huge bonus.

 If you follow along on Instagram stories, you may have noticed some of the sprigs I was getting ready to dry.
 With so many plants, I end up with much more dried lavender than I know what to do with.
 So, I look for new project ideas to add to my list.